valdisiljuconoks/localization-provider-core/README.md

 ## Getting Started

 ### Bare Minimum to Start With
-Below are code fragments that are essential to get started with localization provider.
+Below are code fragments that are essential to get started with a localization provider.

 Install required packages: